NIDA reportedly operating 'outside-the-law’ in the race to bring down NDIS budget

 Medicare only partly subsidizes citizen’s medical bills, on the understanding that individuals who have the means to part-pay should.
 Why is NDIS any different?
 Especially considering that the allied-health therapy sessions which NDIS fully reimburse, are lower priority than the medical appointments which Medicare only part-pay.

 Children make up 43% of participants on the scheme– at least 330,000 participants– most of whom have working parents, so a shift to only partly subsidising their therapy (by households who are able to do so) would significantly relieve pressure on NDIS' strained budget.
-The overwhelming majority of these children are not severe and are on NDIS for therapy only not care support.
+The majority of these children are not severe and are on NDIS for therapy only not care support.

-Not only could the co-payment be means-tested to make it fair, but the size of the reimbursement could be tiered depending on the level of household earnings to ensure that access to therapy is not impeded.
-Additionally, co-payments disincentivize unnecessary therapy appointments thus minimise expediture– a feature bound to please Treasury.
-Such a policy shift is actually necessary, as the current rebate system is wasteful as it actively encourages participants to book unnecessary therapy sessions, as any unspent funding is automatically and permanently cut at the end of their plan under NDIA's 'use-it-or-lose-it' rule.
-A means tested co-payment for therapy sessions would curb this wasteful practice as no one will waste their own money.
+Such a policy shift is actually necessary, as the current rebate system is wasteful as it actively encourages participants to book unnecessary therapy sessions, otherwise any unspent funding is automatically and permanently cut at the end of their plan under NDIA's 'use-it-or-lose-it' rule.
+A means-tested co-payment would curb this wasteful practice as no one will waste their own money.
+Therefore, tiered co-payments would bring down the NDIS budget safely in two ways:

-For media enquires please contact media@disabilitywatch.org
+For media enquiries please contact enquiries@disabilitywatch.org

 Add comment